Find Providers Specializing in:

 Tiffany McCann, LPC, CRC, PBS-F

-My name is Tiffany.
-Many times in life, we can benefit from support in working through challenges, changes, adjustments, and situations, and having someone to listen makes all the difference.
-Having worked in mental health for many years, I am passionate about supporting you through your challenges.
-My focus area is trauma work, but have a passion for meeting you where you are, and helping you consider your own strengths, goals, and perspective as you work to move forward.
+Tiffany McCann is a licensed professional counselor who has worked in mental health for many years.
+She is passionate about supporting her clients through challenges, adjustments, and life’s challenging situations.
+She believes having someone to listen makes all the difference.
+Her focus area is trauma, but she has a passion for meeting you where you are.
+She wants to help you consider your own strengths, goals, and perspective as you work to move forward.

 Martha Meadows, LCSW